- Many people who make yearly contributions to traditional IRAs or Roth IRAs forget to take the next step to invest the money.

-On that last one, there's an extra step that too many people miss: If you don't designate the way to invest the money you contribute, it just sits in cash, week after week, not earning very much interest at today's rates.
+But there's an extra step with these accounts that too many people miss: If you don't designate the way to invest the money you contribute, it just sits in cash, week after week, not earning very much.

-"I just spoke with a man who had contributed for years but had never invested the money and he was very angry—at the financial industry, at the government, but mostly at himself," says Brittney Hopkins, an associate at Fidelity.
+"Some people contribute for years but never invest the money," says Brittney Hopkins, an associate at Fidelity.
 Hopkins' job is to help people understand their finances better and figure out the next steps they should take.